danfuzz/lactoserv/doc/development.md

 $
 ```

-By default, `dev build` deposits both a runnable build and a distribution
+By default, `dev build` deposits a runnable build in the directory `out`,
-tarball in the directory `out` directly under the top-level source directory.
+directly under the top-level source directory.
+The script takes other options;
-The script takes other options; `dev --help` for details.
+`dev --help` for details.

 `ubik dev clean` does what you (presumably) expect.